TheJostler/bhap-1/README.md

 2. open the file and edit the name variable if you want to call it something else (like Cheezburga, or Pizza)
 3. give the script executable privilages `sudo chmod +x install.sh`
 4. then simply run it `./install.sh`
+⋅⋅* You can install a later version by passing the version number to the script `./install.sh 1.1`
 #### You can also run this program using only the python3 interpreter
 `python3 bhap-1`